appbaseio/reactive-manual/docs/v1.0.0/components/ReactiveList.md

 ### Examples

-1. ResultList with all the default props with a single sensor filter.
+1. ReactiveList with all the default props with a single sensor filter.

-2. ResultList with a search and a filter sensor.
+2. ReactiveList with a search and a filter sensor.

-3. ResultList that shows streaming updates.
+3. ReactiveList that shows streaming updates.

 4. Playground (with all knob actions).